FELIX AND IRINA YOUSOUPOFF

 Among the European Fashion Houses you will hardly find a Fashion House with such Imperial credentials as the Maison IRFĒ, which was founded in 1924 in Paris by Yousoupoff the princely couple, who gave their initials to form the name of the House.

-She was Princess Irina Romanova, a young dazzling beauty ,niece of Imperor Nicolas and the favourite granddaughter of Tsar Alexander III.
+She was Princess Irina Romanova, a young dazzling beauty ,niece of Imperor Nicolas and the favorite granddaughter of Tsar Alexander III.

 Princess Irina Yousoupoff